Ultrasound Cavitation After Liposuction

 Does Ultrasonic Cavitation Actually Work?

-Yes, it works, but it is important to keep in mind that the changes are not as dramatic as are often seen on Instagram.
+It works (when using a true medical grade machine like you would find at a med spa), but it is important to keep in mind that the changes are not as dramatic as are often seen on Instagram.
 The photos posted often have been manipulated.
 Cavitation does not produce the same results as you would get through surgery.

 Cavitation is best used to target areas of fat that do not respond to diet and exercise.
 Results vary from one person to the next due to the individual’s metabolism, age, tissue structure, hormonal changes, and the area treated.